yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 (XXX: Picture)

-Ray tracing itself is a process of simulating light.
+Ray tracing is a process of simulating light.
 For a point in space, for instance a pixel of a digital camera, we want to determine the amount and color of light that point receives.
 We do that by simulating paths that light could take through the scene from a light source to reach our point.
 Such path can be either direct, or include one or more bounces from objects in the